 The best thing about Kenya is its diversity.
-With 42 tribes and a little over 48 million people, the country does not lack in culture nor creativity.
+With 42 tribes and a little over 48 million people, the country does not lack cultural diversity or creativity.
 You can see this in our music, dance and dress code.
 But the best and easiest way to experience Kenyan diversity is through its foods and beverages.
 Almost every region in Kenya has a unique beverage to its name.
 The drink can be either an everyday delicacy or a ceremonial thing.
 Some drinks are, however, more popular than others.
 Here are five you should try out.

 Being a former colony of the then British Empire, it is only natural that we have tea as our national drink.
 Wherever you go, no matter the weather, distance or geographical location, as long as it is within the Kenyan borders, you will most definitely find tea.
 It is the king of authentic Kenyan drinks.
 99% of Kenyan homes take tea at least once a day.
 In regions such as Western Kenya, tea is only second to water.
 The Luhya community enjoys tea with every meal, including supper and the late-night snack.
 Kenyan tea often goes with specific accompaniments such as bread, cake, pancakes, sweet potatoes or arrowroots.
 It is the most common breakfast beverage in Kenya after coffee and cocoa.